webpro/jaguarundi/README.md

 * Reduce the number of http requests: by concatenating both Javascript and CSS files
 * Reduce the number of kilobytes: by minifying both Javascript and CSS files (using Yahoo Compressor and/or Google Compiler)
-* Version the resulting files: when a Javascript or CSS file is changed, the resulting filename is also updated (to allow for caching, but still always get the latest version)
+* Version the resulting files: by adding a checksum of the resulting file to the filename (this is better than e.g. a new version for each deployment, since those files might not have been changed).
 * Replace the references to the original Javascript and CSS files and replace with references to the resulting optimized files.

+By the way, all source files are first copied to a distribution folder before being processed (so it doesn't touch your source files).

 ## Requirements